ministryofjustice/cfe-technical-test/README.md

 You have 4 tasks to complete over the next 45 minutes.
 You are free to write and structure your code as you see fit.
 After the 45 minutes, you will have 5 minutes to present your work during which you will describe what you have done and why.
+There will then be an additional coding task to complete live with the interview panel.

-### 1. Create a process for establishing and maintaining code quality
+### 1. Introduce a mechanism for managing project dependencies
-It is important that this project aligns to PEP 8 standards and other industry best practices for productionised python code.
-Please implement the core of a framework to ensure all code committed to this project aligns to a set of standards you have selected.
+This pipeline will be deployed into a cloud environment and be worked on by many team members.
+Please introduce a mechanism to ensure that the correct dependencies are used and maintained for this project.

-You can assume that this project only requires pandas/polars and pytest as critical dependencies
+You can assume that the minimum critical dependencies are pandas/polars and pytest.

 ### 2. Ingest the public 'stop and search' data
 This can be found here: https://data.police.uk/docs/ under 'Stop and searches by force'.